-Northern lights Ylläs tonight
+Northern lights in Ylläs tonight

 Kp 1 is at the threshold for Ylläs.
 Aurora may be visible from a dark site if cloud cover permits.